Finance (M.S.)

 Why choose UNH’s M.S. in finance program?

-STEM designated: Perfectly positioned for international students.
-With a STEM-designated focus on mathematical finance, you will graduate from the M.S. in finance program and be able to apply for a 24-month OPT STEM Extension to your 12-month Optional Practical Training Program (OPT) period, allowing you to work in the United States for up to 36 months after graduation with no additional visa requirement.
+STEM Designated: With a STEM-designated focus on mathematical finance, international students will graduate from the M.S. in finance program and be able to apply for a 24-month OPT STEM Extension to the 12-month Optional Practical Training Program (OPT) period, allowing you to work in the United States for up to 36 months after graduation with no additional visa requirement.

-4 + 1 option: As an undergraduate student you can complete prerequisites during senior year, giving you a jump-start on your graduate degree.
+4 + 1 option: As an undergraduate student you can complete prerequisites giving you a jump-start on your graduate degree.

 Potential career areas